The State of Rhode Island

 Municipalities & Government

 Trust in government can be eroded quickly enough.
 Throw in a host of websites with out-of-date, inconsistent, and poorly structured information, and it’s even easier to lose the public’s confidence.
-To convey a clear and consistent “Voice of Truth,” the State of Rhode Island and its 99 governmental agencies needed to modernize its fractured network of digital properties.
+To convey a clear and consistent “Voice of Truth,” the State of Rhode Island and its over 100 governmental agencies needed to modernize its fractured network of digital properties.
 By developing a bespoke design system, we provided the tools for them to deliver timely and informative content that reinforces constituents’ trust.

 From code to launch